Evenwyne/programming-univbasics-4-introduction/README.md

 This is very natural in conversation: we know "The Beatles" refer to four guys from Liverpool.
 The "Gryffindors" collection of J.K.
 Rowling's "Wizarding World" refer to a group of legal minors with a predilection for peril.

-How can we represent collections in Ruby?
-By using `Arrays` and `Hashes` and "nesting" them within one another.
+We represent collections in Ruby by using `Arrays` and `Hashes`.

 ## Define `Array`

-An `Array` is a collection data type that holds multiple pieces of data under a collected bare-word name whose members can be read and updated by using an _index_.
+An `Array` is a collection that holds multiple pieces of data under a single, communal name ("Gryffindors", "Countries").
+The individuals that make up this communale name are identified by an_index_.

-Arrays are like tables that have an identifier that is an `Integer` that starts at 0 and goes on up from there.
+Arrays are like tables that have an identifier, or _index_, that is an `Integer` that starts at 0 and goes on up from there.
 You can think of them as being like a table.

 **The Beatles**